xyhp915/uix/docs/react-devtools.md

 [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) is a browser extension that can be used to inspect live UI tree, component props and profile performance in DevTools.

+As an alternative, there's [cljs-react-devtools](https://github.com/roman01la/cljs-react-devtools/), which is similar to React DevTools, but targets ClojureScript wrappers specifically to make sure that Clojure data structures are inspectable, as well as Reagent reactions and re-frame subscriptions.

 ## UIx specifics

 - Jump to component definition button [2] works as expected, unlike in Reagent